tlareywi/BlueScreenBrewery/README.md

 # Blue Screen Brewery
-A sophisticated system for brewery automation built around Node-Red and MQTT.
+A sophisticated system for brewery automation built around [Node-Red](https://nodered.org/) and [MQTT](https://mqtt.org/).
 Node-Red is a widely adopted low-code programming environment used in production automation systems and well suited for brewery automation.
-MQTT is an IoT (Internet of Things) communication protocol built on
+MQTT is an IoT (Internet of Things) communication protocol built on TCP.
-TCP.
 Blue Screen Brewery (BSB) leverages both these technologies to integrate sensors and devices found in the brewery along with external software services in a single integrated user interface.
+BSB is inspired by other brewery automation systems such as [BruControl](https://brucontrol.com/) and [CraftBeerPi](http://web.craftbeerpi.com/) but aims for maximum flexibility and extensibility in a low-code environment.
+BSB is entirely open source under the Apache 2 license.
 Some examples of elements that are possible to integrate with the 'out-of-the-box' firmware are;

 * DC Pumps (more generally, PWM devices)
 * SSR controlled AC heating elements